 Then, I hung the letters using earthquake putty.
 Also referred to as museum putty, this stuff strongly holds pictures in place.
 They’ve been up for months and even with many seasonal temperature changes, as well as high cooking temps, they have stayed put!

-So now my empty space is filled.
+So now I filled my empty space.
 I saved quite a bit of money, and now love my little letters!
 This DIY Kitchen Sign is a fun addition!